stbnrivas/dataModels/guidelines.md

 + Type must be `DateTime`.

++ `dateCreated` is used to denote the entity's creation date.

++ `dateModified` is used to denote the entity's last update date.

-+ Use `dateCreated` for creation dates.
-Be careful that this date can be different than the entity creation date.
++ `dateCreated` and `dateModified` are reserved attribute names.
+Be careful because they can be different than the actual creation or update date of the real world entity represented by a digital entity.

-+ Use `dateUpdated` for update dates.
++ When necessary define additional attributes to capture precisely all the date details.
+For instance, to denote the date at which a weather forecast was delivered you can use an attribute named `dateIssued`.
+In that particular case using `dateCreated` would be incorrect because it would be the creation date of the entity representing the weather forecast which typically might have a delay.

 + Use the `date` prefix for naming entity attributes representing dates (or complete timestamps).
 Ex. `dateLastEmptying`.

 ## Dynamic properties

-+ Use a metadata attribute named `dateUpdated` for capturing the last update time of a dynamic property.
++ Use a metadata attribute named `dateModified` for capturing the last update timestamp of a dynamic property.

 ## Some of the most used properties